 Driving traffic towards your website is now only part of the equation, you have to get more out of your existing traffic and leads where it can propel long-term and sustainable growth.
 This is where your CRO comes into play.

 With the power of CRO, it helps enhance your website to increase the number of leads you generate.
 And as we explained above, that is entirely dependent on you and your goals.
 The best conversion is those that come from qualified leads.

 As mentioned earlier, a conversion rate can be seen as the percentage of visitors who are completing the desired action.
-When you have a high conversion rate that means that your website is well designed, formatted effectively, and appealing to your target audience.
+When you have a high conversion rate that means that your website is well-designed, formatted effectively, and appealing to your target audience.
 You’ve hit the trifecta!

 And on the flip side, a low conversion rate means there is something not quite right in terms of website performance or design.
 But no need to panic.
-Slow load times, broken form, or copy that doesn’t make sense are common reasons for poor conversion rates.
+Slow load times, broken forms, or copy that doesn’t make sense are common reasons for poor conversion rates.